odog96/cml-rapids/README.md

 We can see that for all parts of the process, RAPIDs offers higher performance than raw Pandas.
 It is worth noting at this stage, that RAPIDs cuDF can only take advantage of one GPU.
 Should we wish to scale beyong a single GPU, we will need to leverage `dask_cudf`.

 Moving to Dask requires moving to a clustered architecture and refactoring the code to work within the constraints of the dask dataframe.
 Whilst most Pandas APIs will transfer seamlessly to Dask, there are notable exceptions.
 See https://docs.dask.org/en/latest/dataframe.html for more information.
-Given the added complexity we will save this for a future topic.
+Given the added complexity we will save this for a future discussion.

 ### Modelling